-Top online colleges offering associate degrees are: DeVry University, University of Phoenix.
-Top online colleges for Bachelor's Degrees are: University of Phoenix, DeVry University, Colorado Technical University, The Art Institute Online, Grand Canyon University, and TUI University.
+Top online college offering an associate degree: Top online colleges for bachelor's degrees are: Colorado Technical University, The Art Institute Online, Grand Canyon University, and TUI University.

-For Masters Degrees, the top choices are: University of Phoenix, Keller School of Management, Cardean University, Colorado Technical University, DeVry University, and Grand Canyon University.
+For master's degrees, the top choices are: Keller School of Management, Cardean University, Colorado Technical University, and Grand Canyon University.

-Online Diplomas and Certificates are available at these colleges: Cardean University, DeVry University, and The Art Institute Online.
+Online Diplomas and Certificates are available at these colleges: Cardean University, and The Art Institute Online.

 CHEA also recognizes 46 accrediting bodies, including faith-based, regional, private career and professional organizations, and USDE recognizes around 41, including the Commission on Collegiate Nursing Education and the Teacher Education Accreditation Council Accreditation Committee.
 The CHEA database has contact information for over 7,000 degree-granting institutions, non-degree granting institutions and more than 17,000 programs that have received accreditation by organizations in the United States recognized either by CHEA or by the United States Department of Education (USDE) or both.